Pratik-Wagley/FinancialTracker/README.md

 - As a user, I want to be able to input my data, so that the application can process it accordingly.
 - As a user, I want to receive immediate feedback, so I can understand what to do next.
-- As a developer, Iwould like to load my user's transactions into a file, so I can save their transaction history.
+- As a developer, I would like to load my user's transactions into a file, so I can save their transaction history.
-- As a user, I would like there to be a add payment function so I can log every time i make a payment
+- As a user, I would like there to be a add payment function, so I can log every time i make a payment
-- As a user, I would like a function that will let me add a deposit so I can can load funds into my account successfully
+- As a user, I would like a function that will let me add a deposit, so I can load funds into my account successfully
 - As a user, I would like a display function so I am able to view my transaction history
 - As a user, I would like a display ledger function so I can view all of my transactions
 - As a user, I would like a display deposits function so I can view all of my deposit transactions
 - As a user, I would like a display deposits function so I can view all of my deposit transactions